 Whatever your approach to typing, it’s always interesting to find out just how fast you can type.
-There are several websites out there that not only let you test your typing speed, but compare your results against other people around the world, as well as other extra features to spice up the experience.
+There are several websites that not only let you test your typing speed but compare your results against other people around the world and have extra features as well to spice up the experience.

 This one’s not only a typing test but a website that actively teaches you to type faster and faster.

 Keybr does this by essentially getting you to type nonsense words based on letters that tend to be typed one after the other.
 It gives you a score, works out your WPM, and tells you the progress you make each time you complete a passage.

 You can set up an account on this site, too, so you can return and pick up where you left off and view detailed statistics about your speed-typing progress.

 There’s a high scoreboard and multiplayer mode here too.

 With a range of typing test lengths and a whole bunch of games for you to enjoy, TypingTest is one of the most varied type-testing sites on the Internet.

 Aimed more at beginners than grizzled veterans, TypingTest is designed to make typing practice vibrant and engaging.
 Games include racing games, shooters, and platformers – some with genuinely catchy art styles!

 There’s a neat multiplayer game, too, as well as TypeTastic – a range of activities designed for children at various stages of education.

 3. Official Typing Test